 A verification code is a fifteen-character hash generated from the combination of a voters' choices on the ballot and their Voter ID.
 A hash algorithm takes the voter's ballot choices and Voter ID and translates that information into a series of numbers and letters, like the example in the picture above.
 It also achieves the following:

-- It is impossible to work backwards.
-Even if you knew the algorithm we use to calculate the hashes, you should never be able to turn a verification code back into the information about the voter's ballot choices and Voter ID.
+It is impossible to work backwards.
+Even if you knew the algorithm we use to calculate the hashes, you cannot turn a verification code back into the information about the voter's ballot choices and Voter ID.

-- Two voters in the same election will not be assigned the same verification code (known as collision).
+Two voters in the same election cannot be assigned the same verification code (known as collision).

-- The verification code is dynamic.
-We do not save them to our database because they are re-calculated each time someone views the "Vote Audit" page.
-This means that the verification code, as it sits in the "Vote Audit", is the most current record.
-If a voter's voting choices haven't been changed, then the hash should never change.
+The verification code is dynamic.
+Codes are not saved to our database because they are re-calculated each time someone views the "Vote Audit" page.
+This means that the verification code in the "Vote Audit", is the most current record.
+If a voter's choices haven't been changed, then the hash will not change.

-Verification codes are provided to voters on the "Confirmation" screen when they have finished submitting their ballot.
-We note to voters that they note this information, and as an administrator, you can optionally send them a copy of the confirmation.
-If you are using notice types other than email, it is essential that you ask your voters to retain their verification code from the "Confirmation" screen because the vote confirmation receipt is only available via email.
+Verification codes are provided to voters on the "Confirmation" screen when they submit their ballot.
+We direct voters to note this information, and as an administrator, you can optionally send them a copy of the confirmation.
+If you are using notice types other than email, it is essential that you ask your voters to retain their verification code from the "Confirmation" screen, because the vote confirmation receipt is only available via email.

 Setting Up an Election so Voters Can Verify Their Vote Integrity

-- On the "Details" page of your election setup, find the "Voter Access to Results" setting (under the Security heading; it is the last section on the page).
+On the "Details" page of your election setup, find the "Voters can view the election results" setting (under the Security heading; it is the last section on the page).

-- Set that setting to either "Anytime after voting starts" or "Only after voting ends".
+Set that setting to either "any time after the election starts" or "only after the election has ended".
 The voters will need to be able to view the results in order to verify anything!